The commissioners recently agreed the following aim ‘to retain the character of the harbour’ and following objectives:

 Andrew, a Chartered Engineer, has held various senior positions in engineering and project delivery.
 He retired from the Energy Technologies Institute at the end of 2018, where he was the Programme Manager responsible for Offshore Renewable Energy and Low Carbon Shipping.
 He has sailed since his early teens, holds the RYA/MCA Yachtmaster Offshore qualification and is a current harbour berth holder.

-Fiona Brown - Communications and Events Management
+Fiona Brown - Public Relations

 Second Term 2020-